Black Grape

-Black Grape are an English rock band formed in Salford in 1993, featuring former members of Happy Mondays and Ruthless Rap Assassins.
+Black Grape are an English alternative dance band formed in Salford in 1993, featuring former members of Happy Mondays and Ruthless Rap Assassins.
 Their musical style fuses funk and electronic rock with electronic programming and samples.

 History

 Formation, first two studio albums and break-up (1993–1998)

 The band was formed in 1993 by former Happy Mondays members Shaun Ryder and Bez.
 It was Ryder's first musical project after the disintegration of Happy Mondays due both to his multiple drug addictions and to disagreements about revenues with other band members.
 The formation of the new band was intended to draw a line between his past life and his new one.
-Ryder and Bez recruited rappers Paul "Kermit" Leveridge and Carl "Psycho" McCarthy, drummer Ged Lynch (like Leveridge, a former member of Ruthless Rap Assassins), and guitarist Wags (formerly of the Manchester-based group the Paris Angels) and Oli "Dirtycash" Dillon on ocarina.
+Ryder and Bez recruited rappers Paul "Kermit" Leveridge and Carl "Psycho" McCarthy, drummer Ged Lynch (like Leveridge, a former member of Ruthless Rap Assassins), and guitarist Wags (formerly of the Manchester-based group Paris Angels) and Oli "Dirtycash" Dillon on ocarina.
 Recording of new material started that year, although the group was not under contract.

 In 1995, Black Grape were signed by Radioactive Records (an imprint of major label BMG) and released its debut studio album It's Great When You're Straight...Yeah.
 The album debuted at number one in the UK Albums Chart, and spawned three top 20 singles.
 The album was certified platinum in the UK in April 1996.

 The third single, "Kelly's Heroes" – a song lampooning society's obsession with celebrities and idols that had much to do with Ryder's own previous hero worship of people he now saw as wastrels – had its opening lyric changed before recording from "Don't talk to me about heroes – Most of these guys snort cocaine," to "Don't talk to me about heroes – most of these men sink like subs".
 Another song on the album, "Temazi Party", mocked the then-current craze for abusing temazepam sleeping pills (a.k.a. 'jellies'), but was deliberately misspelt on the album sleeve as 'Tramazi' instead of 'Temazi' to forestall any legal injunction against the album's release.

 The subsequent studio album Stupid Stupid Stupid was less commercially successful, but was certified gold in the UK in January 1998.
 The group broke-up in 1998 after Ryder fired the rest of the band while touring, starting with Kermit (who was suffering from septicaemia) and ending with Bez (who was unsatisfied with his financial situation).

 Lynch went on to play drums and percussion on many other musical works, becoming a noted session musician.